 I opened my mouth and then closed it again.

 "You make many of the right choices, but many of the wrong ones too.
 You throw yourself into work, often at the expense of relationships.
-No one looks back on life, wishing they'd worked more.
-What good is it to be the richest man in the world, but either too dumb to spend it, too old to use it, or too vain to spread it?
+No one looks back on life wishing they'd worked more.
+What good is it to be the richest man in the world, but divorced and alone.
+Money comes and goes, but time just goes.
 If work takes you away from relationships, you're heading in the wrong direction.
 If there's a choice, choose time with loved ones.
-Time is something no amount of money can buy.
 Give me all the money in the world; I'd trade every penny of it for another minute with my family after they've left.
 All of it."

 I suddenly felt regretful.
 Every moment I'd chosen not to spend with my family, flashing through my mind.
 Every phone call I missed, every word I never spoke, every moment I never grasped.